The Teoxane RHA® Collection includes hyaluronic acid (HA)

 moderate to severe dynamic facial wrinkles and folds, such as nasolabial

-indicated for injection into the vermillion body, vermillion border and
+folds (NLFs) and is also indicated for injection into the vermillion body,

 IMPORTANT SAFETY INFORMATION